Samson, Isles of Scilly: Visiting the island

 Boat trips to Samson are regularly available May through to September.
-There is no quay, so visitors disembark via wooden plank.
+There is no quay, so visitors disembark via a wooden plank.
 The remains of the old cottages can be explored, and there are also the remains of Smith's deer park and prehistoric entrance graves.
 There are no amenities or services available, but guided walks are led by local experts.

 Literary associations

 The island is featured in the children's story Why the Whales Came by Michael Morpurgo.
 In the book, Samson is under a curse that needs to be lifted.
 The island also featured in Armorel of Lyonesse by Walter Besant.
 Webber's Cottage supposedly features in that novel as Armorel's house.

-In some medieval versions of the Tristan and Iseult story Tristan defeats and kills the knight Morholt, uncle of Iseult and brother-in-law of the King of Ireland, at an island called St Samson which is now identified either with the Scilly Isles Samson or with an islet in the Fowey estuary.
+In some medieval versions of the Tristan and Iseult story, Tristan defeats and kills the knight Morholt, uncle of Iseult and brother-in-law of the King of Ireland, at an island called St Samson which is now identified either with the Scilly Isles Samson or with an islet in the Fowey estuary.

-The island also features in the Ann Bridge novel The Dangerous Islands.

 Dougie Blaxland's play Leaving Samson (1996) is about the last inhabitants and their removal from the island.